EndPointCorp/end-point-blog/2025/08/using-esbuild-to-set-up-frontend-asset-bundling-in-an-asp-net-core-web-app.md

 > I've pinned the version of the `sass` package to `1.78.0` in order to work around some compatibility warnings with Bootstrap's stylesheets.
 You may or may not need to do this in your own projects.

 We have to address the warning message and allow `esbuild` to run scripts.
-Running `pnpm approve-builds` and selecting `esbuild` (by pressing either the "space" or "A" keys) takes care of that:
+Running `pnpm approve-builds` and selecting `esbuild` (by pressing either the "Space" or "a" keys) takes care of that:

 ```sh
 $ pnpm approve-builds